cnsoft/cocos2d-kamcord-ios/README.md

 `startRecording` starts the video recording, which you can pause and resume with `pause` and `resume`.
 Once you're done with the entire video, call `stopRecording`.

-**{lease be aware that video replay will NOT work in the simulator!
+**Please be aware that video replay will NOT work in the simulator!
 The video will be recorded and it will be the right length, but it will be all black.
 You must test on a device to see the video replay actually work.**

 ### Video Quality